paladin-t/b8/docs/manual.md

 ## Graphics

-Program execution and rendering are running at different FPS in BASIC8.
+Program execution and rendering are running at different FPS in BASIC8, respectively are 30 and 60.
 Some properties, such as positions, rotations, of graphics commands can be interpolated between rendering frames, see `SET_INTERPOLATOR` for details.
 Render queue can be ordered by rules:

 * "nil": not ordered, all graphics commands execute in a same queue
 * "map": graphics commands are separated into 5 sub queues, later rendering covers earlier ones